mklinik/dauntless-loadout-optimizer/README.md

     , num Blaze resist >= 3
     , num Frost advantage >= 1

-gives 145 options, sorted by number of remaining slots
+The program gives you 145 options, sorted by number of remaining slots:

     145
     Revolution of Boreus